GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

 >Use this tutorial to learn some of the basics of Python
 >[Reference](https://www.geeksforgeeks.org/python-implementation-automatic-tic-tac-toe-game-using-random-number/)

-We're going to playing Tic-Tac-Toe in our Terminal!
+We're going to creating an automated game of Tic-Tac-Toe in our Terminal!
 While simple, this tutorial can serve as a launch point for more complex games or other projects.

 ## Set-Up